chrissearle/www_cso/posts/2020/03/30-account-view.md

 date: 2020-03-30 20:50 +0200
 tags: ios, swift, swiftui, xcode, s'banken
 series: Revisiting the S'banken API with SwiftUI
+intro: The app so far has the ability to get an authentication token.
+The next step is to actually use it.
 ---

 The app so far has the ability to get an authentication token.